 To conclude part one of this two-part series, my key takeaway is that your friend or neighbor’s tax plan is very likely not the best tax plan for your personal situation.
 Tax law has only become more complex with the tax reform enacted in 2018, and it is more important than ever to make sure the details of your specific circumstances are considered when developing a tax strategy for your business and personal affairs, whether it is drafting a capitalization policy or structuring owner compensation.

-Stay tuned for part two, where we’ll discuss tax planning strategies that you can enact after the New Year.
-Until then, have a safe and joyous holiday season and always feel free to reach out!
+Stay tuned for part two, where we’ll discuss restaurant tax planning strategies that you can enact after the New Year.
+Until then, have a safe and joyous holiday season and always feel free to reach out with any questions you may have!

 Austin Bradley, CPA